-Location: This project will take place at the Port of Gulfport, Harrison County.
+Location: This project will take place at the Port of Gulfport, Harrison County, Mississippi.

-Timeline: This project is anticipated to start 01/01/2026 and end 12/31/2029 economic growth.
+Timeline: This project is anticipated to start 01/01/2026 and end 12/31/2029.

+Overall Economic or Ecological Contribution to the Recovery of the Gulf Coast: This project would enhance capacity to handle larger vessels will increase port competitiveness, contributing to regional economic growth.
 Additionally, the reuse of dredged material aligns with sustainable infrastructure principles, minimizing waste and supporting ecosystem restoration.

-Overall Economic or Ecological Contribution to the Recovery of the Gulf Coast: This project would enhance capacity to handle larger vessels will increase port competitiveness, contributing to regional